* Anglo American 1st Nations prisoner Association

 * Juno Project

-In 1982 Chief Frank Chilcote, a Crow Medicine Man who had set up the XAT Society and Prison-Ashram project (based in Seattle) & The Anglo American Support Society for Native American Prisoners (based in Camelford, UK), both asked Norma Saunders, to set up a UK interfaith chaplaincy supporting Native American prisoners.
-XAT felt that a chaplaincy in the UK, a country without the death penalty, could bring a different perspective that of groups working in the USA.
+In 1982 Chief Frank Chilcote, a Crow Medicine Man who had set up the XAT Society and Prison-Ashram project (based in Seattle) and The Anglo American Support Society for Native American Prisoners (based in Camelford, UK), both asked Norma Saunders, to set up a UK interfaith chaplaincy supporting Native American prisoners.
+XAT felt that a chaplaincy in the UK, a country without the death penalty, could bring a different perspective to that of groups working in the USA.
 First Peace Chaplaincy is proud of the organisations ministry for death row prisoners.

 The Chaplaincy took its name from Black Elks famous lines: “The first peace, which is the most important, is that which comes within the souls of people when they realize their relationship, their oneness with the universe and all its powers, and when they realize at the centre of the universe dwells the Great Spirit, and that its centre is really everywhere, it is within each of us.”